filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 Through the `ProveCommitSector` message the storage provider provides a Proof of Replication (PoRep) for the sector commited in the `PreCommitSector` message.
 This proof must be submitted AFTER the security wait requirement by the network (WaitSeed), and before the PreCommit expiration of the sector.

 This message type can also be aggregated to include multiple ProveCommitSector messages in a single message.
 These aggregated messages are called `ProveCommitAggregate`.

+## SnapDeal tasks

+SnapDeal sealing tasks are a special type of sealing tasks which allows an storage provider to takes empty committed sectors and places deal data into them.

+### Replica Update

+### Prove Replica Update

 ## Tips